Payne-in-Bahrain/u2_express_routers_and_controllers/README.md

 MVC (Model-View-Controller) has been a proven approach for organizing code for decades where the:

-- **Model**:  Is the data concern
+- **Model:** Represents the data concern and encapsulates the business logic of the application.
+It manages and manipulates the data.

-- **View**:  Is the presentation concern
+- **View:** Represents the presentation concern and is responsible for displaying data to users and capturing user input.

-- **Controller**:  Is the "processing" concern that processes the HTTP requests coming from the browser, CRUDs (Creates/Reads/Updates/Deletes) data using models, and ultimately responds to the browser's request by rendering views and returning the resulting HTML or by issuing a redirect.
+- **Controller:** Acts as the processing concern in the MVC architecture.
+It receives HTTP requests from the browser, processes them by performing CRUD operations on the data using models, and ultimately responds to the browser's request.
+This response can involve rendering views, returning resulting HTML, or issuing a redirect.
+The controller controls the flow of data and the overall behavior of the application, serving as an intermediary between the Model and the View.

 ### MVC in Express